j0ndough/time-between-days/README.md

 For leap year cases (aka years with 366 days), I consider 1/1 and 12/31 to still be the same year, even though there are 365 days between the two dates.

+Edit 8/8/23: Added input validation when entering a date.
+It was more straightforward than I had expected.
+Part of my concern was me trying to find a function that checks if an entire array is an int array (i.e., valid date), but that does not seem practical in Python.
+Instead, I opted to write my own function, looping through the input string and seeing if its elements are/can be converted to positive integers.